 Sports teams nationwide, including the Denver Broncos Football Club, realize the importance of good mixed-use development adjacent to or near stadiums.
-Surface parking lots used for games and events can be an opportunity to be transformed to create family-friendly spaces that draw visitors year-round by providing places to eat, shop, park and tailgate, enjoy music, and activities on game day and on every day.
-This neighborhood hub should feel like a regional destination linked to a local streets with amenities, like enhanced public spaces and a festival street, to have spaces for those arriving by all modes, including bus and transit.
+Surface parking lots used for games and events can be transformed to create family-friendly spaces that draw visitors year-round by providing places to eat, shop, park and tailgate, and enjoy music and activities on game day and on every day.
+This neighborhood hub should feel like a regional destination linked to local streets with amenities, like enhanced public spaces and a festival street, and for visitors and residents to conveniently be able to use all modes of transportation, including bus and transit.

-Every Day Experience
+Every Day Experience Throughout the planning proce

-Throughout the planning process, members of the community provided input on the creation of a destination for surrounding neighborhoods and for future residents living in the plan area.
+Throughout the planning process, members of the community expressed the desire to create a destination for the surrounding neighborhoods and for people who will live and work in the plan area.